 Schwinn Airdyne AD2 Price

-This is an affordable bike.
-It is no frills but a well made bike that has the ability to be durable and solid enough to be the basis for many conditioning workouts for years.
+This is priced for no frills but a well made bike that has the ability to be durable and solid enough to be the basis for many conditioning workouts for years.

 This fan bike can be used by beginners and advanced athletes due to air resistance allowing you to work as hard as you want or your ability.
 For beginners it can take a little time to determine how hard you can pedal as you can quickly burn yourself out.